jsatlien/onboarding-assistant/README.md

 - Node.js 18+ and npm for frontend development
 - .NET 8 SDK for backend development
-- Python 3.6+ for the CLI tool
+- Node.js 18+ for the CLI tool
 - OpenAI API key for Assistant API integration
 - Docker and Docker Compose (optional, for containerized deployment)